dotnet/docs-maui/docs/fundamentals/accessibility.md

 Narrator is the primary screen reader used on Windows.
 Narrator can be enabled by pressing the **Windows logo key** + **Ctrl** + **Enter** together.
 These keys can be pressed again to stop Narrator.

 For more information about Narrator, see [Complete guide to Narrator](https://support.microsoft.com/windows/complete-guide-to-narrator-e4397a0d-ef4f-b386-d8ae-c172f109bdb1).

+## Accessibility checklist

+Follow these tips to ensure that your .NET MAUI apps are accessible to the widest audience possible:

+> [!div class="checklist"]
+> - Make the user interface self-describing.
+Tag all the elements of your user interface with descriptive text and hints.
+> - Ensure that images and icons have alternate text descriptions.
+> - Support large fonts and high contrast.
+Avoid hardcoding control dimensions, and instead prefer layouts that resize to accommodate larger font sizes.
+Test color schemes in high-contrast mode to ensure they are readable.
+> - Design the visual tree with navigation in mind.
+Use appropriate layout controls so that navigating between controls using alternate input methods follows the same logical flow as using touch.
+In addition, exclude unnecessary elements from screen readers (for example, decorative images or labels for fields that are already accessible).
+> - Don't rely on audio or color cues alone.
+Avoid situations where the sole indication of progress, completion, or some other state is a sound or color change.
+Either design the user interface to include clear visual cues, with sound and color for reinforcement only, or add specific accessibility indicators.
+When choosing colors, try to avoid a palette that is hard to distinguish for users with color blindness.
+> - Provide captions for video content and a readable script for audio content.
+It's also helpful to provide controls that adjust the speed of audio or video content, and ensure that volume and transport controls are easy to find and use.
+> - Localize your accessibility descriptions when the app supports multiple languages.